terld/terld.github.io/README.md

 terld is hosted right here on github, so you know that we're always giving you the latest and greatest to experiment with.

-you can find developer documentation [here](http://benfields.github.io/terld/dev.html).
+you can find more developer documentation [here](http://benfields.github.io/terld/dev.html).

 ---